MicrosoftDocs/appcenter-docs/docs/distribution/stores/apple.md

 You will need to fill in the blanks like the list command.
 Instead of having a static release note, it's possible to use the --release-notes-file instead.

-Congratulations, you are now able to publish your app through the CLI.
 ## Debugging a failed release

 If a release fails to publish, you can debug the release by downloading the Fastlane logs that provides more verbose logs than the App Center portal.